Leet-Us-Code/DSA-A-Z-Practice/README.md

 ### The DSA Plan

 - Blind 75 List [15 days] -> Finish by Dec
+- Finish Striver's Tree and Trie series + new SDE Sheet added problems (in Striver Sheet Repo)
 - Codechef (DSA Learning Series) + Codeforces (a20j ladders) -> Start from Dec and keep doing constantly in free time
 - Start contests on Leetcode from Dec + contests on CF once confident (to an extent atleast) in CP